 Each one of us works actively towards the success of our business.
 We act to generate profits, we stick to our values and we take responsibility for the results for our actions.

 We say what we do.
 And we do what we say.
-We act cherishable & self-critical, we are reliable trustworthy.
+We are active in our local community, accommodating and self-effacing – and we are reliably trustworthy.
 We respect the rights, norms and culture of our partners.
 We expect the same of them.
 We act upon the rules we give ourselves and stick to them.

 As a company, we are proud, humbled and honoured

 Young People Award